Board Member Bios

 David Krutko, Board member (Gwich ın nominee)

 The Review Board members and staff welcome Mr. David Krutko.
-He is a Gwich'in nominee and he was appointed on February 16, 2017.
+He is a Gwich'in nominee and he was appointed on February 16, 2017 and is serving his 3rd term.
 Mr. David Krutko comes to the Review Board with a wealth of knowledge and experience.

 As a Member of the Legislative Assembly for the Mackenzie Delta, Mr. Krutko was first elected in 1995 to the 13th Assembly, re-elected in 1999 to the 14th Assembly, was acclaimed to the 15th Assembly in 2003, and re-elected to the 16th Assembly in October, 2007.
 During his time at the Assembly, Mr. Krutko has served as: Chair and Member of a number of Standing and Special Committees; Deputy Speaker and Speaker of the Assembly; Minister responsible for the Workers Compensation Board and as the Minister responsible for the Northwest Territories Housing Corporation.